smorcuend/nuxt3-firebase-auth/README.md

 - 🔥 The `<script setup>` syntax

-- 🚠 Firebase v9 for Firebase Authentication services
+- 🚠 Firebase v9 for Firebase Authentication services (client side authentication)

 - 🚀 The PrimeVue for styled components

 - 🚦 VeeValidate for input forms with i18n support

 - 📥 APIs auto importing - for Composition API, VueUse and custom composables.

-- 🏎 Firebase cloud functions and deploy [TODO]

 - 🦾 Mainly TypeScript